njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ![](10-year-stock-price-chart-Nuance-Communications-Inc.png)

 *A 10-year stock pricing timeline for Nuance from 2012 to 2022.
 Nuance stock more than doubled in value just prior to the acquisition by Microsoft.
-The share price has stayed close to 56 dollars since then*
+The price of a share has stayed close to 56 dollars since then.

 ## <span style="color: green">Core Metrics